Short Bio

 Q: How would you rate your experience as one of the first women midshipmen at Annapolis?
 Did it prepare you for life, how did it influence you?

-I had a first0rate education at Naval Academy.
+I had a first rate education at Naval Academy.
 It wasn’t a fun place to be by any means, but I had some pretty amazing opportunities, such as a chance to study in Ireland, to become fluent in Russian, and to be in really small classrooms with amazing professors, particularly in the English department.
 I don’t know if I would’ve taken a creative writing class if I’d gone to a civilian college.
 Molly Tinsley (co-founder of FUZE) was my professor and advisor.
 She nurtured my writing then and is still doing it now—25 years later!
 Another way the Academy influenced me was that I learned to be resilient, disciplined, and tenacious.
 That certainly helped me stay with the novel for so long!